UK's Conservatives face leadership "bloodbath" as party seeks new direction

 Almost all of those interviewed agree the party has sunk so low that it may struggle to mount a strong electoral challenge at the end of Labour's scheduled five-year term.

 The party has become increasingly hollowed out - more than 70 lawmakers stood down before the election, including former prime minister Theresa May and several other ministers.
-Dozens of advisers and researchers jumped ship to look for new jobs, and a record number of ministers lost their seats at the election.
+Dozens of advisers and researchers jumped ship to look for new jobs, and 12 senior ministers lost their seats at the election, a record number.

 Some Conservatives doubt the party will be able to run an effective opposition for some time.